dslc-io/tidytuesdayR/cran-comments.md

 We now avoid tests that involve project creation & file saving on environments that might have issues with those checks.

 We now also set OMP_THREAD_LIMIT envvar to 2.

+We are unable to reproduce the error, even on r-hub checkers, so we cannot confirm that the error is fixed.